nicopietroni/quadwild/README.md

 - **`<mesh>`**: filename of the input triangle mesh. **The mesh can be either an obj or a ply.**

-- **`.txt setup file`** (optional): The txt setup file contains the parameters in the pipeline. **By default, the executable loads the file basic_setup.txt** and two other examples are included, names basic_setup_mechanical.txt and basic_setup_organic.txt.
+- **`.txt setup file`** (optional): The txt setup file contains the parameters in the pipeline.
+By default, the executable loads the file basic_setup.txt and two other examples are included, names basic_setup_mechanical.txt and basic_setup_organic.txt.
 Any setup parameter can be specified to control the output result.
 The setup file has the following fields:
 ```
-do_remesh 1/0 		          // remesh or not the input mesh
+do_remesh 1 		        // remesh (1) or not (0) the input mesh
 sharp_feature_thr 35      // the dihedral angle of sharp features (-1 no features)
 alpha 0.02                //regularity vs isometry of the final tessellation.
 Close to zero -> more regular, Close to 1 -> more singularity are inserted
 scaleFact 1               //the scale of the final quadrangulation (the bigger the bigger the quads)
 ```

-- **`.rosy file` (optional)**: This optional file contains parameters for the cross-field computation.
+- **`.rosy file` (optional)**: This optional file contains parameters for the field computation of the field.
 ```
 fn              // number of faces of the mesh
 4               // directions of the field (always 4 for a cross-field)